 How to Find?

-The contribution margin concept gives the business the actual amount the company needs to cover its fixed costs after it pays its variable cost.
+The contribution margin concept gives the business the actual amount the company needs to cover its fixed costs after paying its variable cost.
 The formula for calculation or determining the contribution margin is as given below:

 Contribution Margin Formula

 Contribution (and loosely called contribution margin) = Sales Revenue – all Variable Expenses

-Let us take an example to understand the application of the contribution margin formula better.
+Let us take an example to better understand the contribution margin formula’s application.

 Example of Contribution Margin

 Suppose ABC Ltd. sells a product for $ 200.
 The variable cost per unit is $ 80.
 The variable cost per unit includes direct material expense, labor expense, and variable overhead cost.
 The fixed overhead cost is $ 20.
 Calculate the contribution margin.

 In the question, the fixed overhead cost is given separately.
 It shall not be included in the calculation as it does not form part of the formula.

 Contribution (Margin)= Sales Revenue – Variable Expenses